shengyanli1982/workqueue/README.md

 The `Delaying Queue` is a queue that supports delayed execution.
 It builds upon the `Queue` and uses a `Heap` to manage the expiration times of the elements.
 When you add an element to the queue, you can specify a delay time.
 The elements are then sorted by this delay time and executed after the specified delay has passed.

+> [!TIP]
+>
+> When the `Delaying Queue` is empty in the `Heap` or the first element is not due, it will wait every `heartbeat` time for an element in the `Heap` that can be processed.
+This means that there may be a slight deviation in the actual delay time of the element.
+The actual delay time is the **"element delay time + 300ms"**.
+>
+> If precise timing is important for your project, you may consider using the `kairos` project I wrote.

 ### Configuration

 The `Delaying Queue` inherits the configuration of the `Queue`.